-The aim of the Trust is to restore the 6¾ miles of the Wendover Canal to full navigable order, from its junction with the Grand Union Canal at Bulbourne to Wendover.
+Below you can read about our progress in the restoration of our canal.
+Our aim is to restore the 6¾ miles (almost 11km) of the Wendover Canal for everyone to enjoy, from its junction with the Grand Union Canal at Bulbourne, to Wendover.
 The sections below describe our completed Phase 1 restoration, our current Phase 2, and the future Phase 3.

 The construction work to restore Phase 1 began in earnest in 1997 following ground clearance.
 As part of the restoration of Phase 1, Little Tring Bridge, demolished in 1973, had to be rebuilt.
 Volunteers undertook the clearance work but re-building of a road bridge necessitated the use of professional contractors.
 The bridge was completed in 2001 and is a concrete box brick-faced in traditional style.